How to Season a Quartz Nail

 - Wait for the nail to cool.
 At this point, while the nail is still warm, you may run a Q-tip around the inside to remove any invisible residue.

 - The next step is to season your quartz banger.
 For this you need a dab tool and an oil with which to season your nail.
-The most obvious oil to use is cannabis concentrate!
+The most obvious oil to use is legal concentrate!
 You may even use reclaimed oil to coat your nail.
-If you can’t bring yourself to use reclaimed or new hash oil, you may substitute with CBD oil or other hemp oil.
+If you can’t bring yourself to use reclaimed or new oil, you may substitute with oil or other natural oil.

 - Now that you have your oil, heat the nail again.
 This time, heat the nail just a little hotter than you would for a dab.
 Once the nail is around 600-700°F, apply a small amount of oil to the inside surface of your banger.
 You need enough oil to completely coat the interior of the banger.
 Don’t inhale!
 Just let the oil smoke and bind with the invisible pores in your quartz.